MannyKuflik/ESE-350-Final-Proj-Blog/README.md

 ![belt](belt.jpg)
 ## Week 3 - Milestone 2, scaling up
-April 21st
+April 21st - April 27th

 ![gear](gear.JPG) ![arm](arm.JPG)

 For our second milestone we started thinking ahead towards our final system.
 The solution to our tile issue we came up with was a moving arm that was 16 servos high to reach all of the tiles in a given column.
 This arm would be able to move left to right in order to reach every column.
 In order for the servos to be able to push each individual tile.
 We created a rack and pinion that we could attach onto each servo head, and achieve linear, instead of circular, motion to push the tiles.
 We created a large casing for the arm, screwed in the 16 servos and attached the gears, and then created a track for it at the bottom of our system that it would move left and right in.
 We also created stands for the tiles and set up 16 metal bars that the tiles will eventually be placed on.

 ## Week 2 - Milsetone 1, building a small scale model
-April 14th
+April 14th - April 20th

 ![mvp](mvp.JPG)

 Having moved on from the electromagnet idea, we moved back to our initial idea of using servos to tilt the tiles.
 We built a mini 2x2 system where each tile was fixed to a servo and able to tilt.
 Using some basic python code, we were able to get the tiles to tilt in real time and create various shades of light and dark, however, we know for the actual project we will not be able to have a servo attached to each and every tile, because that would be far too expensive.
 So, we are still thinking of a way to be able to reach all 256 tiles.
 ## Week 1 - Testing out viability of electromagnet
-April 7th
+April 7th - April 13th

 ![enm](enm.JPG)